Research · Grand Rapids Real Estate Co.

 Lakefront premium per sq ft (blue line) against how much newer the inland alternative is (amber bars).
 The premium bottoms out at ~$675k — exactly where new inland construction most outpaces lakefront.

-The new-construction comparison suggests an explanation.
-The amber bars track the new-build gap — how much newer the typical inland home is than the typical lakefront home at each price.
+The amber bars explain it — and they reveal the choice you’re actually making.
+They track the new-build gap: how much newer the typical inland home is than the typical lakefront home at each price.
 The premium is weakest where that gap is widest.
-In the $400–675k band, about 28% of inland sales were built since 2010 versus only ~12% of lakefront: newer suburban houses that already sell at a high price per square foot with no water at all.
-Against that competition, the per-foot edge of an older lake cottage narrows.
+In the $450–675k band, about 28% of inland sales were built since 2010 versus only ~12% of lakefront.
+So at that budget the market hands you a fork: a brand-new house with no water, or an older house on the water, for roughly the same price per square foot.
+If it’s the water you want, that older lake home is the value play — because everyone else is bidding up the new builds.

 Companion study

-The consumer companion to this analysis — the priciest and most affordable lakes you can buy on, and how the price falls the farther you get from Grand Rapids.
+10 West Michigan Lakes You Can Still Afford (and the Ones You Can’t) →The companion piece — which lakes you can actually buy on (from $173k), which ones you can’t, and how the price falls the farther you get from Grand Rapids.

 Curious where your budget lands on the water?